-Despite of the case where $k$ is prime, symmetric designs with $\lambda$ prime, flag-transitivity does not necessarily point-primitivity.
-One of the interesting examples arose from studying flag-transitive biplanes (symmetric designs with $\lambda=2$) is the $2$-designs with parameters $(16,6,2)$.
+Despite of the case where $k$ is prime, even in symmetric designs with $\lambda$ prime, flag-transitivity does not necessarily imply point-primitivity.
+One of these examples arose from studying flag-transitive biplanes (symmetric designs with $\lambda=2$).
 It is known that there are only three non-isomorphic symmetric designs with parameters $(16,6,2)$, two of which admit flag-transitive and point-imprimitive design and one is not flag-transitive.
-The next interesting example is the symmetric designs with parameters $(45,11,3)$.
+The next interesting examples are the symmetric designs with parameters $(45,11,3)$.
 Indeed, Praeger \cite{a:Praeger-45-12-3} proves that there are only two examples of flag-transitive designs with parameters $(45,11,3)$.
-One is point-primitive and related to unitary geometry, while the other is point-imprimitive and constructed from a $1$-dimensional affine space for which in Section \ref{sec:examples} below, we give an explicit base block.
+One is point-primitive and related to unitary geometry, while the other is point-imprimitive and constructed from a $1$-dimensional affine space for which we also give an explicit base block in Section \ref{sec:examples} below.
 In general, Praeger and Zhou \cite{a:Praeger-imprimitive} study symmetric $(v,k,\lambda)$ designs admitting flag-transitive and point-imprimitive designs, and running through the potential parameters, we can only exclude one possibility, and so Corollary~\ref{cor:main} below is an immediate consequence of their result \cite[Theorem~1.1]{a:Praeger-imprimitive}.
 To our knowledge, at this stage, any possible classification of flag-transitive and point-imprimitive designs with $\lambda$ prime seems to be out of reach.

 \begin{corollary} Suppose that $\Dmc$ is a symmetric $(v,k,\lambda)$ design with $\lambda$ prime admitting flag-transitive and point-imprimitive automorphism group $G$.
 If $G$ leaves invariant a non-trivial partition $\mathcal{C}$ of $\Pmc$ with $d$ classes of size $c$, then there is a constant $l$ such that, for each $B\in \Bmc$ and $\Delta \in \mathcal{C}$, $|B \cap\Delta|\in \{0,l\}$, and one of the following holds: \begin{enumerate}[\rm (a)] \item $k \leq \lambda(\lambda -3)/2$; \item $(v, k, \lambda) = (\lambda^2(\lambda +2), \lambda(\lambda + 1), \lambda)$ with $(c, d, l) = (\lambda^2,\lambda +2,\lambda)$ or $(\lambda +2,\lambda^2, 2)$; \item $(v, k, \lambda, c, d, l) = ((\lambda + 6)(\lambda^2+4\lambda-1)/4 , \lambda (\lambda+5)/2 , \lambda, \lambda+6, (\lambda^2+4\lambda-1)/4,3)$, where $\lambda\equiv 1$ or $3$ $\mod 6$. \end{enumerate} \end{corollary}